 LOLcats can be funny, sarcastic and even offensive, but did you know they can also be educational?
-Here’s a bunch of top language learning tips right from teh LOLcats themselves…
+Here’s are the top language learning tips right from the LOLcats themselves…

 Tutor kitty says: Track your progress!

 When learning anything, progress is king, and tracking it should not be an afterthought.
 Accurate statistics on how, when and what you’ve learned will allow you to optimize your language study habits, motivate you, and last but not least give you some additional bragging rights… which leads us to the next tip:

 Tutor kitty says: Sharing is

 One of the best ways to learning something is to teach it to someone else.
 As soon as you start learning a language, brag about your progress to everyone around you, and teach them what you’ve learned!